vicenteg/dataflow-example/README.md

 ![maxlaneflow elements](images/maxlaneflow_elements.png)

+If any of the previous jobs are still running, stop them when you're ready to move on to the next section.

 # Templates

 So far we've launched dataflow jobs from maven.
 This works in development, but may not be ideal for production.